jacksonlester/av-map-data/CONTRIBUTING.md

 ## Submission

-1. Fork and create a feature branch
+1. Fork this repository and create a feature branch from `main`
-2. Make changes
+2. Make your changes
 3. Run tests (`pytest tests/ -v`)
-4. Push and create pull request
+4. Push your branch and create a pull request to the `staging` branch

 ## Questions?